 Our ceramics are made with Australian clay bodies that we blend using a pug mill.
 We love our pug mill!
-(I've written a whole blog post about her) she's a workhorse and she's used almost every day.
+(I've written about the our unlikely meeting here – do you believe in signs?) she's a workhorse and she's used almost every day.
 There are minerals in the clay that appear during the firing that gives our wares the brown speckles that are our signature style.

 Step 2.
 Roll and cut

 Once pugged, the clay is rolled into sheets or coils depending on the piece we’re making.
 We use a mallet, a slab roller or a good old fashioned rolling pin to press the clay into thin sheets.

 The people making your beautiful pieces are Ana and Julie, Lena, Sara and Sim.
 The clay is moulded, pressed and shaped into the vessel it’s going to be.
 We rarely use the electric pottery wheel for shaping our vessels.

 Step 4.
 Stamp and air-dry